jwplayer/jwplayer-documentation/docs/index.md

 #Introduction
-Hi!
+Hello World!
 We’re JW Player.
 We strive to enable developers and designers (like you!) to build, customize, and deliver the best video experiences for viewers across web, mobile, and OTT devices.

 ##Purpose
 Our goal is to provide you with documentation on more advanced uses of JW Player.
 Here you will find a consolidated reference of API calls and design resources to accelerate your development process with our player.